Pacific crevalle jack: Use

 The fish is sold at market either fresh, frozen, smoked, salted or dried, and is also utilized as a source of fishmeal and oil.
 Despite the large numbers taken, the Pacific crevalle jack is considered a second or third class commercial product, fetching fairly low prices at market.
 The value of the fish does change throughout its range based on local opinion of the fish.

-It is generally viewed as marginal table fair, although bleeding the fish immediately after capture is said to improve the flavor.
+It is generally viewed as marginal table fare, although bleeding the fish immediately after capture is said to improve the flavor.